adfresca/sdk-unity/README.md

   }
 }
 ```
-Finally, you should handle url from PushProxyActivity in your MainActivity.
+Finally, you should handle a url from PushProxyActivity in your MainActivity.

 ```java
 public class MainActivity extends UnityPlayerActivity {